jmia/sandbox-monorepo-pseudocode/README.md

 It is set up so that it can be registered with `orchestrator` and loaded at the right route.

-It has its own dependencies that are independent from the monorepo, like `vue`, and an `http-client` like `axios`, and a localization library like `polyglot`.
+It has its own dependencies that are independent from the monorepo, like `vue`, and an `http-client`, and a localization library.

+It has its own test suite that can be run separately or together as part of an all-encompassing `package.json` script.

 ## `/orchestrator`

 If we moved `orchestrator` into the monorepo, it makes sense it would live at a higher level in the directory structure than the apps.
 It will still house `topbar` and `sidebar` inside its source code, because refactoring it is out of scope.
 If we were to move them, `topbar` and `sidebar` should go to the `apps` folder.

+It has its own test suite that can be run separately or together as part of an all-encompassing `package.json` script.

 ## `/shared`